-At TARGA Residential Brokerage, we believe the key to success as a landlord is to be well-informed.
+At TARGA Residential Brokerage, being well-informed is the key to success as a landlord.
 If you’re planning on renting or leasing your property in San Francisco, here are a few helpful tips and things to remember:

-Requiring renters insurance from tenants is something that’s typically overlooked by many landlords.
-In case significant damage to the property is caused by the tenant, your landlord insurance may not be enough to cover the cost of addressing the damage.
+Requiring renters insurance from tenants is something that many landlords typically overlook.
+In case significant damage to the property is caused by the tenant, you may need more than your landlord’s insurance to cover the cost of addressing the damage.
 Compensation, however, may be sought through the tenant’s liability coverage.
-Obtaining renters insurance will also give your tenants protection over their personal belongings through policies that cover losses.
+Obtaining renters insurance will also protect tenants’ personal belongings through policies covering losses.

 Perform necessary repairs on the property immediately.

-Addressing repairs in a timely manner will help save your property from more damage, helping you minimize costs.
+Addressing repairs promptly will help save your property from more damage, helping you minimize costs.
 For example, if you repair a minor leak immediately, you’re preventing the possible spread of mold, which saves other parts of your property.
-Repairs performed in a timely manner are also an indication that you take necessary steps to protect your property, which means the tenant should do so, too.
+Repairs performed on time indicate that you take necessary steps to protect your property, which means the tenant should do so, too.

 Document your property’s condition